UT-CHG/Rathje_DS_template/docs/dawson/usecase.md

 ## Tapis Pylauncher App

-The pylauncher app is the main application we will be using to run ensemble simulations.
-It serves as a wrapper around the [TACC pylauncher](https://github.com/TACC/pylauncher) utility.

-Check out the application from the github page - [https://github.com/UT-CHG/tapis-pylauncher](https://github.com/UT-CHG/tapis-pylauncher) and deploy it using either the Tapis CLI or AgavePy (See documentation links above under Tapis section), or email cdelcastillo21@gmail.com for access to an already deployed version of the application (it is not a public application yet, so has to be shared explicitly with users).

 Overview of this section:

+* Getting the Appication
 * App Overview
 * Staging Files
-* Simple ADCIRC RUN
+* Example Ensemble ADCIRC RUN
   * Configuring
   * Submitting and Monitoring
   * Getting and visualizing output

-* Ensemble ADCIRC Run
+### Accessing the Application

+Check out the application from the github page - [https://github.com/UT-CHG/tapis-pylauncher](https://github.com/UT-CHG/tapis-pylauncher) and deploy it using either the Tapis CLI or AgavePy (See documentation links above under Tapis section), or email cdelcastillo21@gmail.com for access to an already deployed version of the application (it is not a public application yet, so has to be shared explicitly with users).

 ### Basic Application Overview

 The tapis-pylauncher application loops through iterations of calling pylauncher utility, using as input a file generated by a user defined generator shell script `generator.sh`.
-An excerpt of this main execution loop is as follows:
+An simplified excerpt of this main execution loop is as follows:

 ```bash
 # Main Execution Loop: